You, ultimately, get to decide if the resurrection is fact or fiction. Choose wisely.

 Imagine the consternation among the Jewish authorities!
 Here they thought they’d rid themselves of the Jesus “problem,” but the “problem” refused to quietly go away!
 Ironically, these Jewish leaders knew, from the eyewitness accounts of the terrified soldiers, that a supernatural resurrection had occurred.
 Yet they stubbornly refused to acknowledge and receive Christ as their long-awaited Messiah.

 Their flimsy story about the disciples stealing Jesus’ dead body might have held up if Jesus wasn’t repeatedly seen, in full possession of His mind and body, meeting with people.
-Jesus was not only alive; He was Risen!
-Those who acknowledged this truth responded!

 ~ The Grave Clothes ~

 The Bible tells us that the disciples Peter and John were the first to spot the abandoned burial clothes: